 The website will still cheer-lead and provoke debate on building physical film and TV industry infrastructure (sound stages and film sets across the UK) as well as helping co-ordinate, network, guide specific initiatives with interested private investors (usually well away from the public part of the website).

 This campaign started to get the physical infrastructure built in each region so that a real film industry in the UK which employed 250 000 could emerge and happily survive in the longterm on private money not public subsidy.

 Once the physical infrastructure has been built in every region, we really would not require further public monies.

-This Government is far,far, far too focused on a truly needless £100 billion train set destroying beautiful villages between London and Birmingham rather than investing 10% of this sum in creating physical infrastructure and creating 250 000 dynamic film, TV, radio drama, other creative industries and tourism jobs before 2015.
+We want the government to give the nation a real legacy.
+To get 10% of this sum needed for HS2 in creating physical infrastructure and creating 250 000 dynamic film, TV, radio drama, other creative industries and tourism jobs before 2020.

 Free marketing and publicity is so vital to industry that it follows media hotspots for contacts and connections in the exact same way that lobbyists follow MPs, Ministers, interns to grab access for their clients to grants and Government contracts.

 The campaign focused first on building upon the existing facilities of Pinewood and Shepperton Studios and the international reputation they have achieved over many generations.
 Their ownership was in the balance -with competing visions of whether to invest in film making heritage or West London property prices- but has now firmly been decided.
 The present majority owners are long term property developers who use the film industry naiveity to pursue a West London property development even if it takes until 2020 to get planning permission.